kube-aws/kube-spot-termination-notice-handler/README.md

 A Kubernetes DaemonSet to run 1 container per node to periodically polls the [EC2 Spot Instance Termination Notices](https://aws.amazon.com/jp/blogs/aws/new-ec2-spot-instance-termination-notices/) endpoint.
-Once a termination notice is received, it will try to gracefully stop all the pods running on the Kubernetes node, up to 2 minutes before the EC2 Spot Instance backing this node is terminated.
+Once a termination notice is received, it will try to gracefully stop all the pods running on the Kubernetes node, up to 2 minutes before the EC2 Spot Instance backing the node is terminated.

 ## Usage